Hannah Safran: Career

 Safran is a prominent feminist activist and theorist, who has been involved in some of the most noted women's organizations and projects in Israel.
-She worked for Isha L'Isha The Haifa Feminist Center (part of the Haifa Women's Coalition) from 1987 to 1996, and continues to volunteer and do activism with the organization.
+She worked for Isha L'Isha The Haifa Feminist Center (part of the Haifa Women's Coalition) from 1987 to 1996, and continues to volunteer and do activism with the organization, where she also founded and runs the Center for Feminist Research.
 Her weekly column appeared in Isha L'Isha newsletter.
 She is a regular contributor of articles on feminism, sexual violence, and the occupation of Palestine in the Israeli press.
-She was one of the founders of the Haifa Battered Women's Shelter and the Hot line for Battered women.
+She was one of the founders of the Haifa Battered Women's Shelter and the Hotline for Battered women.

 Safran researches feminist history, and taught women and gender studies at the University of Haifa, Emek Yizrael College and the extension of Leslie University in Netanya which later became the Academic College for Arts and Society until her retirement in 2017.
 Her first book was published in 2006, Don't Wanna Be Nice Girls: The Struggle for Suffrage and the New Feminism in Israel.
 The book's title is inspired by a quote of one of the early feminist activist in Tel-Aviv in the 70's.

 Safran resides in Haifa.
 She has two grown up children with her former partner.
 She now lives with her life partner and defines herself as a lesbian, "for as long as there is oppression of women's right to choose their own way of life and express their sexuality freely."

 For her work to advance women's rights in Israel, Safran received the Emil Greenzweig Human Rights Award in 2004, from the Association for Civil Rights in Israel.